This statement stops and restarts the MySQL server. It requires

 statement, the client can expect the current connection to be

 lost.
-If auto-reconnect is enabled, the connection will be
+If auto-reconnect is enabled, the connection is

 reestablished after the server restarts.
 Otherwise, the